modelfoxdotdev/modelfox/README.md

 [==========================================>                         ]
 ```

-The CLI automatically transforms your data into features, trains a number of models to predict the target column, and writes the best model to a `.tangram` file.
+The CLI automatically transforms your data into features, trains a number of linear and gradient boosted decision tree models to predict the target column, and writes the best model to a `.tangram` file.
 If you want more control, you can provide a config file.

 ### Predict